-RA International Brings Compostable Plastic Alternative to the GCC in Partnership with Gaia Biomaterials
+RA International Brings Compostable Plastic Alternative To The GCC In Partnership With Gaia Biomaterials

-(MENAFN- Massive Media ME) RA International has signed a distribution agreement with Sweden’s Gaia Biomaterials to introduce Biodolomer®, a compostable material invented and produced in Sweden, to the GCC region.
+(MENAFN- Mid-East Info) RA International has signed a distribution agreement with Sweden's Gaia Biomaterials to introduce Biodolomer®, a compostable material invented and produced in Sweden, to the GCC region.

-The partnership marks RA International’s first move into the sustainable packaging sector, driven by urgent environmental challenges.
+The partnership marks RA International's first move into the sustainable packaging sector, driven by urgent environmental challenges.
 The GCC consumes large volumes of single-use plastics, with the UAE committing to zero waste to landfill by 2030 and Saudi Arabia targeting 82% diversion by 2035 under Vision 2030.
+“The region is demanding solutions, and we see Biodolomer as a game-changer,” said Soraya Narfeldt, Founder and CEO of RA International.“Over the past six months, we have engaged with governments, manufacturers, and end users, and the feedback is clear: compostable alternatives are urgently needed.
+With Gaia, we can now deliver a proven material that works across multiple applications.”
+Biodolomer® is based on limestone, certified compostable in both the EU and USA, and free from PFAS and added chemicals.
+Unlike traditional plastics, it does not create microplastics.
+Instead, when composted, it produces a calcium-rich byproduct that supports landscaping and soil enrichment.
+Initially, RA International will focus on spearhead applications such as shopping bags, food containers, and disposable cutlery, working closely with manufacturers and large-scale end users in the UAE, Saudi Arabia, and Qatar, before expanding across the wider GCC.
+Peter Stenström, CEO of Gaia Biomaterials, commented:“We have had interest from the GCC for years, but RA International's approach has been unique.
+Their market research, strong regional presence, and commitment to sustainability made them the ideal partner to lead this entry.”
+The agreement took effect on 1 September 2025, with the first customer deliveries expected in Q1 2026.
+RA International will establish a dedicated business unit to oversee the rollout and support clients in transitioning to sustainable packaging.

-“The region is demanding solutions, and we see Biodolomer as a game-changer,” said Soraya Narfeldt, Founder and CEO of RA International.
-“Over the past six months, we have engaged with governments, manufacturers, and end users, and the feedback is clear: compostable alternatives are urgently needed.
+The partnership marks RA International's first move into the sustainable packaging sector, driven by urgent environmental challenges.
+The GCC consumes large volumes of single-use plastics, with the UAE committing to zero waste to landfill by 2030 and Saudi Arabia targeting 82% diversion by 2035 under Vision 2030.
+“The region is demanding solutions, and we see Biodolomer as a game-changer,” said Soraya Narfeldt, Founder and CEO of RA International.“Over the past six months, we have engaged with governments, manufacturers, and end users, and the feedback is clear: compostable alternatives are urgently needed.
 With Gaia, we can now deliver a proven material that works across multiple applications.”
+Biodolomer® is based on limestone, certified compostable in both the EU and USA, and free from PFAS and added chemicals.
+Unlike traditional plastics, it does not create microplastics.
+Instead, when composted, it produces a calcium-rich byproduct that supports landscaping and soil enrichment.
+Initially, RA International will focus on spearhead applications such as shopping bags, food containers, and disposable cutlery, working closely with manufacturers and large-scale end users in the UAE, Saudi Arabia, and Qatar, before expanding across the wider GCC.
+Peter Stenström, CEO of Gaia Biomaterials, commented:“We have had interest from the GCC for years, but RA International's approach has been unique.
+Their market research, strong regional presence, and commitment to sustainability made them the ideal partner to lead this entry.”
+The agreement took effect on 1 September 2025, with the first customer deliveries expected in Q1 2026.
+RA International will establish a dedicated business unit to oversee the rollout and support clients in transitioning to sustainable packaging.

 Legal Disclaimer: